Information Security (AAS)

 You must earn a grade of C or better in all courses required within this program.

-You must complete fourteen (14) credits of Restricted Electives (REs).
-Courses used to meet other required areas may not be used to satisfy this program requirement.
-Please note that some restricted elective courses may have prerequisites and/or corequisites that are not included in the total program credits.
-If you are interested in taking courses that have additional requisites, you will need to adjust your academic plan to incorporate these courses, or obtain permission from your instructor to waive these requirements.
+Some RE courses may have prerequisites/corequisites that are not included in the total program credits.
+If you are interested in taking courses with additional requisites you will need to adjust your academic plan to include these courses OR obtain permission from your instructor to waive these requirements.

 For assistance with course selection, contact an Academic Advisor or the Program Director.